joshuadowding/launchar/README.md

 ## Potential Use Cases

-* Some open-source desktop environments limit the application launcher to the primary display; pin launchar to a multi-screen dock (or assign it a shortcut key) and it launches on the current display.
+* Some open-source desktop environments limit the application launcher to the primary display; pin Lawnchair to a multi-screen dock (or assign it a shortcut key) and it launches on the current display.
 * An alternative launcher for tiling window managers.

 ## Build